robertfmurdock/robertfmurdock.github.io/_posts/2022-01-13-TheIncredibleImmutable.md

 I exported the appropriate CLIENT_URL and... boom, there's the old version.
 Switched it to the newer version?
 Hey!
 I see the difference.

-I could see the possibilites unfolding before my eyes - now, I didn't have to have a local build of my client *at all* in order to confirm that changes to my server were safe.
+I could see the possibilities unfolding before my eyes - now, I didn't have to have a local build of my client *at all* in order to confirm that changes to my server were safe.
 If I got reports about weirdness, and I thought it might be client related, I could connect my local server to that build and *see*, without fear of screwing up the production data (defended by the production API).

 As a great man once said,